Phoenix Wrongful Death Lawyer

 • A truck driver falls asleep behind the wheel because they were violating hours of service rules and hits your family member in a head-on crash.

-• A driver does not see a crosswalk because they were looking down at their phone, and they hit your loved one crossing the road.
+• A driver does not see a crosswalk because they are looking down at their phone, and they hit your loved one crossing the road.

 • A restaurant owner does not limit the number of people on a patio, and your loved one loses their life in a deck collapse.